swenyang/react-date-picker/README.md

 	Both two time system are supported.

-- **Flexible Locale Configs**
+- **Flexible Locale Configurations**

-	Exposed a very convinient API for custom locale config.
+	Exposed a very convinient API `addLocaleConfig` for custom locale config.
 Using this API, you can not only arrange order, but also decide how each year/month/date/ampm/hour/minute element is displayed.

 - **Setting Default Date**